genexuslabs/DotNetClasses/README.md

 (\*) For .NET Core add suffix .Core to Package Id

-(\*\*) Package not available for .NET CORE
+(\*\*) Package not available for .NET Core

 ## Repository Layout

-This repository contains projects for .NET and .NET CORE.
+This repository contains projects for .NET and .NET Core.
 It is organized as follows:

 ```
 .